Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Introduction

 \end{enumerate} \end{theorem}

+Additionally, we show that the range $\alpha\in(0,1)$ and $z>\max\{\alpha,1-\alpha\}$ for the $\alpha$-$z$ relative entropies appearing in (i) above is minimal, in the sense that if the range in (i) is made smaller by removing any non-empty open subset, it is not a sufficient condition for (ii) to hold.
+See Theorem \ref{thm:minimal} in the next section.

-This result has a counterpart (Theorem \ref{thm:approximateLS}), dealing with the asymptotic large-sample case, where we need to introduce an extra condition on $(\rho,\sigma)$.
-Additionally, we also show similar results giving sufficient conditions for \emph{exact} large-sample and catalytic majorization, see Theorem \ref{thm:LS}.
+Theorem \ref{thm:approximateC} has a counterpart (Theorem \ref{thm:approximateLS}), dealing with the asymptotic large-sample case, where we need to introduce an extra condition on $(\rho,\sigma)$.
+Additionally, we show similar results giving sufficient conditions for \emph{exact} large-sample and catalytic majorization (Theorem \ref{thm:LS}), for which we will also need the earlier mentioned extensions of $D_{\alpha,z}$ to $\alpha=0,1$ and $z\rightarrow\infty$.
 These conditions are almost always necessary as well, in a sense that will be made more precise later.